aouiniamine/aoui-drive/documetation/DOCUMENTATION.md

 - Foreign key constraints enforced
 - WAL mode for crash recovery
-- Single connection limit prevents concurrent write conflicts
+- Cascading deletes for referential integrity

 ### Best Practices

 1. **Change JWT Secret:** Set a strong `JWT_SECRET` in production
 2. **Use HTTPS:** Deploy behind a reverse proxy with TLS
-3. **Limit Access:** Use firewall rules to restrict database/Redis access
-4. **Backup:** Regular backups of SQLite database and storage directory
+3. **Backup:** Regular backups of SQLite database and storage directory

 ---